Services recommended by Preditors

 entirely on the number of problems I've detected and their complexity.
 My

-completed reports average as many as twenty-five single-spaced pages and I
+completed reports average as many as twenty-five to thirty single-spaced pages and I

 typically identify as many as sixty different types of issues scattered